Ann Salman

 Collaborators: Karuna Gangwani, Molly Mills, Angela Zhong, and Lindsay Caslin

-I worked with a talented group of four other designers to produce our branded vMLK Experience.
+I worked with a talented group of four other designers to produce an experience that justly represented a piece of Civil Rights history.
 We worked in competition with six other teams and were ultimately chosen to have our design utilized for the exhibit in NC State’s James B. Hunt Library.

 Standees

 There were several opporunities to use digital screens to educate and immerse the users.
-My group designed a static screen to introduce the first history lesson video, Royal Ice Cream Sit-In, and an animated timeline that flipped through important events for the last history lesson.
+We designed a static screen to introduce the first informational video, Royal Ice Cream Sit-In, and an animated timeline that flipped through notable dates related to MLK’s speech.

 Screens